rafsanlab/BioSpecML/README.md

-> Project is on-going development.

 # Introduction
 A code library python package for spectra processing and analysis.
+Project is on-going development.

 # Installation
 This is a guide of installation with code in Colab environment.